gorilla-tactics/twitch-vod-encabulator/README.md

 ### 3. Export Your Cookies

+> [!CAUTION]
+> ‼️ Important: ⚠️ NEVER commit these files — they contain private credentials. ‼️

 Use the [EditThisCookie](https://www.editthiscookie.com/) browser extension and copy/paste the export as `cookies.json` in `/config` - use included `.cookies.json.template` as reference:

 - Go to twitch.tv while logged in